Gold Coast Coastal Cycle Route: FERO Flat Rock to Elephant Rock Oceanway

-Opening up public access along the beachfront between Flat Rock and Elephant Rock Currumbin has been debated in the community for over a decade.
+Opening up public access along the beachfront between Flat Rock and Elephant Rock (FERO) Currumbin has been debated in the community for over a decade.
 There has been petitions both in support and opposition to opening the public road reserve along the beach so the public can walk along the dunes.
 The Friends of Currumbin have been quoted in the Sun Newspaper as in support of the public's right of access to the road reserve.
 Local beachfront property owners are lobbying politicians to ensure the road reserve remains for their exclusive beachfront enjoyment.
 Opponents to public access along FERO have submitted a formal legal injunction that questions the right of local government to allow people to walk along a public road reserve.
-In 2010 the FERO section of Oceanway was completed as a turf walkway.
+In 2010, the FERO section of Oceanway was completed as a turf walkway.
 This section of the Oceanway was completed as a concrete accessible path in 2019.